PriteshJha27/HackOnAzure/Readme.txt

-Steps can be followed via the report as well.
+Steps can be followed via the report "HackOnAzure_Pritesh&Gaurav"as well.
 To break it down in simple steps, the project is made as follows:

 1. Dataset used from Azure Data lake on covid 19